-Told in flashback with narration, the story begins with a forty-year-old Ip Man (Leung), a well to-do martial artist who has lived his life in relative peace, referring to this season of his life as spring.
+Told in flashback with narration, the story begins with a 40-year-old Ip Man (Leung), a well-to-do martial artist who has lived his life in relative peace, referring to this season of his life as spring.
 The martial arts world is suddenly thrown into a tizzy when Gong Yutian (Qingxiang Wang) resigns as master and divides the kung fu world into two regions, north and south.
 He appoints Ma San (Jin Zhang) as the north master and leaves the election of the south master up to the different schools.
 Ip is selected as the primary candidate and must defeat three masters from three different styles before squaring off with Gong Yutian.
 His Wing Chun defeats the other schools, but Gong Yutian is different.
 They spar, not to prove a superior style or school, but philosophy.
 Gong Yutian quickly realizes the skills and mindset of Ip, concedes the battle, and dubs Ip the master.
-Gong Yutain’s daughter, Gong Er (Ziyi) challenges Ip to a duel and show him her 64 Hands technique.
-For the first time, Ip looses a match, and the two fall in love.
+Gong Yutain’s daughter, Gong Er (Ziyi), challenges Ip to a duel and shows him her 64 Hands technique.
+For the first time, Ip loses a match and the two fall in love.